Convenient Guide for Preparing an Early Learning Program - 4 Part Series

 "This post provides tips for scheduling the

 "This article highlights the benefits of a daily planner

 "This post helps you determine what is appropriate content for your program."

 A preschool teacher's day can be filled with planned activities that often bring unexpected results!
 Spontaneity is the one thing you can depend on in the home or in the classroom.

 By engaging with early learners in positive and creative ways, you become an important part of the learning process.
 Kids will look forward to creating, singing, playing, and discovering with a teacher who loves to create, sing, play and discover right along with them!

 The training and experience you bring to the early learning environment will first and foremost benefit the children in your care.
 How you guide, and respond to, children's skill levels and daily choices will influence their view and understanding of their learning environment.

-Visit our Curriculum board on Pinterest for more teaching resources!
+Visit our Curriculum board on Pinterest for more helpful resources!